Blog

 Next, I estimate the cost of renovations.
 This includes everything needed to bring the home up to market condition.
 The scope of work and level of finishes can make a big difference here.

 Finally, I factor in the investment return required to take on the project.
-In my case, I typically aim for around an 8–10 percent return on the total investment.
+In my case, I typically aim for around an 8 to 10 percent return on the total investment.

 Once those numbers are calculated, the purchase price becomes fairly straightforward math.